-A guitar capo is the perfect tool to work with, when you don’t want to have to change the chords for a song.
-In fact, for a lot of woman, when we sing guy songs a capo makes it possible for us to key it to suit ourselves.
+A guitar capo is a perfect tool to work with when you don’t want to have to change the chords for a song.
+In fact, for a lot of women, when we sing guy songs a capo makes it possible for us to key it to suit ourselves.

 I use it extensively with my band, as there are plenty of songs that I want to sing but they are in the key to suit my male lead guitarist.
 He is willing to work out the chords to a new key but this is much easier.

 I can also use a capo when I am jamming with friends.
 If they want to play a song that is in a difficult key for me to sing.
 I just pop on my capo and it changes the key up one or two tones.

 There are a lot of different capos and ask any guitarist and they will have their favorite.

 It comes down to how easy you find different ones work for you.
 I originally started with this simple capo.
 It’s light, cheap, and easy but it can be a bit tricky getting it on.
 Because of its size it’s also easy to lose.